olinjs/olinjs/lab2/README.md

 ##Intro
 Most of the apps you've built so far (Twoter, WikiMVC) have been clones of existing applications.
 This lab will be a bit different: you'll be combining key features of two existing apps into a "mashup" which does something new and exciting.

-Like the last lab, you'll complete this lab in pairs, and you should collaborate in a new github repository separate from either partner's olinjs fork.

 ##Choosing Two Existing Apps
 Here's a list of ideas to get you started - feel free to come up with others.
 - Amazon